 Cristina Moracho, NY

-A native New Yorker, Cristina currently lives with her dog in Red Hook, Brooklyn.
-She is the author of the novels Althea & Oliver and A Good Idea (Viking Press) and has an MFA in Creative Writing from Brooklyn College.
+Cristina is a native New Yorker who currently lives with her dog in Red Hook, Brooklyn.
+She is the author of the novels Althea & Oliver and A Good Idea and has an MFA in Creative Writing from Brooklyn College.
 A fan of true crime stories, coffee ice cream, and punk rock shows, these days she is teaching herself to play the guitar and read tarot cards while writing her next book.

 As a Story Terrace writer, Cristina interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.